A cluster of historic towns close to Launceston creates a fascinating loop high on natural beauty and colonial heritage.

 Near Evandale, Clarendon is one of Australia's grandest colonial estates, with an elegant portico and a heritage walled garden.
 Take a guided tour of its period-furnished interiors.

 Stay overnight at Longford, where there's the rare opportunity to sleep in convict-built and heritage-listed cottages at Brickendon and at Woolmers Estate.
-The latter is also home to Homage restaurant, open for lunch Wednesday to Sunday.
+The latter is also home to The Elenor restaurant, open for lunch Wednesday to Sunday.

 Day 2: Longford to Cressy